D-Whipp/readme-generator/README.md

-Using your favorite IDE open the root directory.
-Once there open the terminal and type node index then answer the following questions
+Use your favorite IDE to open the root directory, in the terminal type node index and you answer the prompts